-With the expert care from the medical staff at Indiana University Health in Indianapolis and the support of family and friends, Murray transferred to the Edward Hines, Jr. VA Spinal Cord Injury unit in Chicago, a month after his injury.
-PVA’s National Service Officer at the Hines VA connected with Murray during his month of rehabilitation, and he was able to learn about PVA for the first time.
+With the expert care from the medical staff at Indiana University Health in Indianapolis and the support of family and friends, Murray transferred to the Edward Hines, Jr. VA Spinal Cord Injury Unit in Chicago a month after his injury.
+PVA’s national service officer at Hines connected with Murray during his month of rehabilitation, and he was able to learn about PVA for the first time.
 When he returned home following rehabilitation, Murray reached out to the Kentucky-Indiana Chapter of PVA.

 PVA and the Kentucky-Indiana Chapter (KIPVA) have both changed my life in many ways.
 They have shown me that there is plenty life after my injury with adaptive opportunities, and also allowed me to be a voice for others.

-In 2013, Murray became a PVA member and is currently the office manager of the Kentucky-Indiana Chapter of PVA.
+In 2013, Murray became a PVA member and is currently the office manager of the Kentucky-Indiana Chapter.

-Murray was voted in as national secretary of PVA during the organization’s 73rd
+Murray was elected as national secretary of PVA in 2019.
+He was re-elected during the organization’s 74th

-Murray has attended many National Veterans Wheelchair Games and participated in Wheelchair Basketball, air rifle and air pistol, 100m and 200m track, table tennis, and bowling.
-In addition to sports, his hobbies include traveling, photography, music, and learning about new things in technology and adaptive ideas.
+Murray has attended many National Veterans Wheelchair Games and participated in wheelchair basketball, air rifle and air pistol, 100 meter and 200 meter track, table tennis and bowling.
+In addition to sports, his hobbies include travel, photography, music and adaptive technology.

-Murray lives in Jeffersonville, Indiana and is a proud father and grandfather to three sons and a three-year-old grandson.
+Murray lives in Elizabethtown, Kentucky, and is a proud father and grandfather to three sons and a three-year-old grandson.